 Before Andrew Lee Potts/Connor Temple was the Mad Hatter of Alice, directed by Nick Willing in 2009, Jason Flemyng/Danny Quinn was a flamboyant Knave of Hearts in Alice in Wonderland, a TV-movie directed by Nick Willing in 1999.

 Lester and Christine are also married in real life.
 Yep.
 The best part about the Lester/Christine one is that it was completely unintentional.
 According to the actress, Belinda Stewart-Wilson: "I had been to a few meetings and at one, the director said, 'Do you realize that you will be playing opposite Ben Miller?...
 Do you know Ben Miller at all?'
 'Well, I AM married to him'." ...
-Uh, not anymore, apparently... sort of... they're seperated, but not divorced.
+Uh, not anymore, apparently... sort of... they're separated, but not divorced.

 What Could Have Been: Adrian Hodges had wanted Gary Oldman (an established fan of the show) for the role of Phillip Burton.
 Now Alexander Siddig was good and all, but can you imagine an A-lister on Primeval?!

 Tim Haines and Adrian Hodges attempted several times to make a Primeval movie but failed each time, as they either could not get the appropriate funding or were scrapped due to the executives hoping to meddle with the script.
 On one occasion the executives at one studio were interested in making the movie and it seemed like the movie was going to be produced when a meeting with the execs was next called.
 It didn't go very well, as Haines recalls: "Universal, at one point, wanted to make the Primeval movie and were prepared to put the money up so long as Adrian and I agreed to an all-star American cast.
 For some insane reason I said, 'No.' I said we had to use the British cast.
 They said, 'How about a compromise?
 What about using British movie stars instead?'
 I laughed and said, 'Like who?'
 This is true.
 I swear this is true.
 This is true.
 I swear this is true.
 They said, 'How about...
-Robert Pattinson?
-He could be Stephen.
+Gemma Arterton?
+She could be Abby.
 And what's Liam Neeson doing these days?
 He could play Cutter.'
 I thanked them for their time and ran from the building."

 Speaking of the Primeval movie, several treatments were drawn up that sound incredibly fascinating:

-The first attempt to make a movie, titled Rebellion, was pitched in 2006 (when the series was still in early production), with Tim Haines and Adrian Hodges writing and producing with Ridley Scott rumored to direct.
+The first attempt to make a movie, titled Rebellion, was pitched in 2006 (when the series was still in early production), with Tim Haines and Adrian Hodges writing and producing and Ridley Scott rumored to direct.
 It was a prequel to the series, set in the Roman era, thousands of years before the series.
 A former centurion who was sold into slavery (Christopher Eccleston and Hugh Jackman were considered for the part) is bought by a Roman and befriends a dinosaur that was made to fight in the arena.
 Together they would lead the slaves to revolt against the despotic Emperor Nero (with Gary Oldman in mind for the role), basically making the film Gladiator with dinosaurs.
 Framestore was attached to the effects and Danny Elfman was going to score, but the project was cancelled after Ridley Scott dropped out.

 Taking off Cuaron's idea, Tim Haines and Adrian Hodges wrote the ultra-violent and deliciously bizarre Primeval script in 2008.
 A movie adaptation of the series, Primeval opens with a disgraced scientist named Dr Robert Plant being approached by the ARC team (due to his theories about the anomalies) and asked to join them.
 When a cult called The Children of Time open an anomaly to Africa 102,000 years in the past to locate the "mitochodrial Eve" and kill her so that the human race ceases to exist.
 A team (including Plant) travel through the anomaly to find her before the cult do and prevent their plans from happening.
 They find that "Eve" is a child named "Aiv" (pronounced "Eve").
 In the end, the team succeed, ensuing the survival of humanity 102,000 years later.
 Matt Damon signed to play Plant, Framestore was doing the effects, Michael Bay was directing and $100 million was allocated to start filming immediately.
 But in the last moment, executives decided that the script could be "improved" with comedy, and demanded in particular that the team saw a group of early humans trying to play baseball and they taught them to do it properly.
 Haines refused, the execs fired him, everyone else quit and the project went back into Development Hell.
 However, parts of it were used for Helen Cutter's plan in the Series 3 finale.